 We may earn money or products from the companies mentioned in this post.

 Have survived my fair share of unexpected disasters in my lifetime, natural and unnatural, expected and unexpected, I’ve been reflecting on the latest test of my survival instincts.
 [Sidenote: as a Virgo mom, I stocked up on an 18 pack of double roll toilet paper two weeks before the ‘stuff’ hit the fan–in anticipation of my older son returning home for what I thought would be a week of Spring break.]
-Instead of merely surviving, I wanted to shine a light on how to reduce stress and thrive.
+Instead of merely surviving, I wanted to shine a light on reducing stress and thriving.
 My boyfriend suggested I channel my energy and share my thoughts in the hopes of empowering other women.

 There are tons of articles about what to do if you are suddenly in the position of entertaining your school-age children 24/7 and have run out of ideas on what to do with them.
 My heart goes out to you, but….

 Instead, I wanted to share some of my coping mechanisms.
 The obvious is to make sure you are well-stocked without becoming a hoarder.
 Having lived through hurricanes, typhoons, earthquakes, the DC sniper, post-9/11 DC, multiple ‘snowmageddons,’ this has become second nature at this stage in my life.
 Also, emergency services training thanks to the Civil Air Patrol has also prepared me and my family.